 This project will enable a team of students to learn about environmental sensors, specifically around water and watersheds, and data and create tools and technologies with that data that inform and empower community stakeholders.

-The Online Resource for Building Intercultural Teams is developing a tool for middle schoolers to team up on social justice issues, working on a book called Creative Resilience, and working with faculty in pharmacy and cardiology on an interactive dashboard to help providers better care for heart failure patients.
+ORBIT stands for the Online Resource for Building Intercultural Teams—and it’s one of many projects underway in the ORBIT Lab!
+We’re also developing a tool for middle schoolers to team up on social justice issues, working on a book called Creative Resilience, and collaborating with faculty in pharmacy and cardiology on an interactive dashboard to help providers better care for heart failure patients.

 The goal of this project is to develop a new genre of inclusive augmented reality games and room-sized interactive systems that remove physical and social barriers to play.
 The project addresses the unmet need of players with different mobility abilities to play and exercise together in spaces such as school gymnasiums, community centers, and family entertainment centers.